pydanny/pydanny-event-notes/DjangoConEurope2012/keynotes.rst

 * SQL Injection

     * Warnings on RAW SQL could be better
+    * ORM is EXTREMELY secure

 * Clickjacking

     * Super easy to enable, but not set by default
     * Documentation on this is kind of buried

+* Cookies

+    * Important things are possibly set the wrong way